Getting Started with Vendor Application Connection

 NOTE

-You can switch the region at any time using the region switcher drop down located in the top navigation bar of the connection user interface (UI).
+• View the user interface (UI) (Overview and Certificates).
+You can also switch the region at any time using the region switcher drop down located on the top navigation bar.
 When the region is changed, the UI updates automatically to show the data, connections, and scan results for that region.

 For more information about the CyberArk connection (SaaS and On-premises) overview and related UI components, refer to CyberArk Connection-User Interface Components.